-1.1.6 Control panels
+1.1.7 Control panels

 The wrecker features two control panels (one on each side) with similar controls.
-For most of the configurations, the electronic control panel is located on the driver's side, and the direct-acting mechanical control panel is located on the passenger's side.
+The electronic control panel is located on the driver's side, and the direct-acting mechanical control panel is located on the passenger's side.
 In France, the electronic control panel is located on the passenger's side, and the mechanical control panel is located on the driver's side.